SERVICES

 Copyediting

-Copyediting involves fine-tuning your manuscript to eliminate grammar, punctuation, and spelling mistakes as well as general inconsistencies prior to the typesetting and proofreading process.
+Copyediting involves fine-tuning your text to eliminate grammar, punctuation, and spelling mistakes as well as general inconsistencies prior to the typesetting and proofreading process.
 I increase the clarity and conciseness of your work while being as minimally invasive as possible.
 During the copyediting process, I also lightly fact-check your manuscript for any issues that may discredit your work.

 Proofreading